getsentry/freight/README.rst

 - Release state management (know what versions are active where, and provide a historical view)
 - Environment locking (i.e. prevent people from deploying to an environment)
 - Automatic deploys (i.e. by looking for VCS changes)
-- A GUI to manage deploys as well as view logs
+- Actions within the GUI (deploy, cancel)

 V1
 ~~